-There are different plans within Medicare to help provide individuals with the types of coverage they need most.
-The two primary plans are Part A and Part B. Part A is hospital insurance that covers inpatient care at hospitals, skilled nursing care facilities, and hospice care facilities.
+There are different Medicare Plans available to help provide individuals with the types of coverage they need most.
+The two primary plans are Medicare Part A and Medicare Part B. Part A is hospital insurance that covers inpatient care at hospitals, skilled nursing care facilities, and hospice care facilities.
 Part B is medical insurance that covers medical treatment, diagnostics, and preventative care.
-There are two other primary plans, Part C or Medicare Advantage, also called Medigap, which includes supplemental plans to help individuals have more complete coverage, and Part D, which is the prescription drug coverage.
+There are two other primary plans, Part C or Medicare Advantage, also called Medigap, which includes supplemental plans to help individuals have more complete coverage, and Medicare Part D, which is the prescription drug coverage.

 Part D helps Medicare patients pay for prescription medication.
 The drugs covered by this part of the plan include outpatient prescription drugs only.
 Both Medicare Part D and Medicare Advantage plans have separate lists of drugs covered by their plans.
 This is called a formulary.
 Each plan must give at least a standard level of coverage according to Medicare specifications, and the lists of drugs covered can vary based on the tiers and formularies set by Medicare.
 The drug lists can also change throughout the year and throughout the term of your Medicare enrollment.
 This can be due to updated drug therapies, new drugs available for prescription, or new medical information that becomes available regarding current drugs carried through the Medicare plans.